pnuu/pyspectral/doc/rad_definitions.rst

   0.637648392581

-This was using the pyspectral unified hdf5 formatet spectral response data.
+This was using the pyspectral unified HDF5 formated spectral response data.
 If you want to use the original spectral response data from EUMETSAT the code may look like this: